College & Career Pathways Webpage

 College and Career Readiness Standards for Adult Education

 Youth High School Completion is an opportunity for youth and young adults aged 16-20 to complete a Washington State High School Diploma and/or GED with Renton Technical College.
 Youth High School Completion students sit alongside adults on our campus, taking high school level classes to earn their diploma or GED.
 Students also have the optional opportunity to take college classes to count for dual-credit similar to Running Start.
 Students do not pay tuition for the high school or college classes, though some college programs might have fees.

 Washington OSPI Learning Standards & Instructional Materials

 Learn English Webpage

 Students are assessed at entry and placed in a class consistent with their English level.
 Classes are offered at Levels the beginning, intermediate, and advanced levels.
-Classes are available in the morning, afternoon, evening, as well as in hybrid formats and online.
-There is a quarterly tuition of $25 per student per quarter.
+Classes are available in the morning, afternoon, and evening, as well as in hybrid formats and online.
+There is a quarterly tuition fee of $25 per student per quarter.